JPCCardoso/LandingJobs_inquiry/README.md

 2 - Project Code & Presentation (Jupyter Notebook with source code, explanations, and results obtained)

-3 - Project Presentation (Presentation, in PDF, with the main questions that guided the project and what results where obtained)
+3 - Project Presentation (PDF presentation with the main questions that guided the project and what results where obtained)

 ---------------------------------------------------------------------